-One approach to manage both computing power and network bandwidth is to manage the network bandwidth utilization with CAMRIT and processor utilization with either the hierarchical control structure proposed in (Abeni and Buttazzo 2001), FC-U/FC-M, or HySUCON.
+One approach to manage both computing power and network bandwidth is to manage the network bandwidth utilization with CAMRIT and processor utilization with either the hierarchical control structure proposed in [21], FC-U/FC-M, or HySUCON.
 Unfortunately, this approach does not take into consideration the coupling between the two types of system resources and does not necessarily assure system stability.

-The work of (Li and Nahrstedt 1999) utilizes task control model and fuzzy control model to enhance the QoS adaptation decision of multimedia DRE systems.
+The work of [33] utilizes task control model and fuzzy control model to enhance the QoS adaptation decision of multimedia DRE systems.
 The control framework established in this work, however, is still confined to single type of resource, i.e., network bandwidth in a distributed visual tracking system.

-As described in Sect.
-3, HiDRA uses hierarchical feedback control loops-the processor utilization feedback loop and bandwidth utilization loop-to manage the utilization of system resources, which can be extended to handle more types of resources and end-to-end applications without significant modifications to the existing architecture.
+As described in Section 3, HiDRA uses hierarchical feedback control loops-the processor utilization feedback loop and bandwidth utilization loop-to manage the utilization of system resources, which can be extended to handle more types of resources and end-to-end applications without significant modifications to the existing architecture.
 Moreover, HiDRA's feedback loops are designed so that the adaptation decisions made by one does not conflict with the decisions made by the other.
-As shown in Sect.
-4.2 and Sect.
-5, HiDRA's design results in a hierarchical control architecture that ensures system stability.
+As shown in Section 4.2 and Section 5, HiDRA's design results in a hierarchical control architecture that ensures system stability.

-7 Concluding remarks
+7 Concluding Remarks

 Open DRE systems require end-to-end QoS enforcement from their underlying operating platforms to operate correctly.
 These systems often run in environments where resource availability is subject to dynamic change.
 To meet end-to-end QoS in these dynamic environments, DRE systems can benefit from adaptive resource management architectures that monitors system resources, performs efficient application workload management, and enables efficient resource provisioning for executing applications.
 Resource management mechanisms based on control-theoretic techniques are emerging as a promising solution to handle the challenges of applications with stringent end-to-end QoS executing in DRE systems.
-These mechanisms enable adaptive resource management capabilities in open DRE systems and adapt gracefully to fluctuation in resource availability and application resource requirement at runtime.
+These mechanisms enable adaptive resource management capabilities in open DRE systems and adapt gracefully to fluctuation in resource availability and application resource requirement at run-time.

-This paper described HiDRA, which is our hierarchical distributed resource management architecture based on control-theoretic techniques that provides adaptive resource management, such as resource monitoring and application adaptation, that are key to supporting open DRE systems.
+This paper described HiDRA, which is our hierarchical distributed resource management architecture based on controltheoretic techniques that provides adaptive resource management, such as resource monitoring and application adaptation, that are key to supporting open DRE systems.
 We first presented the theoretical analysis that shows how HiDRA ensures stability in our DRE system.
 We then evaluated the performance of HiDRA using a representative target tracking DRE system implemented using Real-time CORBA and composed of two types of system resources (i.e., computational power at the receiver and wireless network bandwidth) and three applications (i.e., UAV data sender/receiver pairs).
 Our theoretical analysis and empirical results show that HiDRA delivers efficient resource utilization by maintaining system resource utilization within specified bounds even under fluctuating work loads, thereby ensuring system stability and delivering effective QoS.
-However, as HiDRA tries to achieve the desired utilization set-point of system resources at all times, where there is no resource contention between applications executing in the system, the system can be operated without HiDRA to conserve system resources.
-When resource contention arises, the system can be operated with HiDRA to ensure that the utilization of system resources is maintained within the specified set-point.